BNP Paribas Fortis helps expats prepare for tomorrow by saving today. [Contributed by BNP Paribas Fortis]

 In between these two are three more types of investors – the ‘defensive investor’ who prefers certainty, the ‘neutral investor’ who aims for a balanced view on investing and the ‘dynamic investor’ who targets performance.

 Whatever type of expat you are or investment profile you have, at the core is the importance of saving, potentially investing, and approaching this matter in a methodical way.
-Da Silva says, “To intelligently save and invest isn’t something you make up as you go along.
-It depends on a personal, carefully thought-out, methodical process.
-This is where our BNP Paribas Fortis' Step-by-Step Plan comes in handy.
-It's a straightforward and structured investment approach, designed to enable everyone to save and invest in a personalised way.”
+“To intelligently save and invest isn’t something you make up as you go along.
+It depends on a personal, carefully thought-out, methodical process.”

 The Step-by-Step plan always consists of the same five elements.
 On your own, this would be a little overwhelming, but with the assistance of a trusted expert, you should be able to go through this plan with confidence.